Matsubarai/Matsubarai.github.io/_pages/about.md

 <p></p>

-- **Sep 2024 - Present**, School of Computer Science and Technology, University of Science and Technology of China
+- **Sep 2022 - Present**, School of Computer Science and Technology, University of Science and Technology of China
   - Ph.D. candidate in Computer Engineering (successive master-doctor program)

-<p></p>

-- **Sep 2022 - Jun 2024**, School of Software Engineering, University of Science and Technology of China
-  - M.Sc. student in Software Engineering

 <p></p>